4a616d6573205265696c6c79/tartiflette/README.md

 [*Pinpointing Delay and Forwarding Anomalies Using Large-Scale Traceroute Measurements*](http://arxiv.org/abs/1605.04784) Romain Fontugne, Emile Aben, Cristel Pelsser, Randy Bush

-The goal is to use the RIPE Atlas streaming data to analyse and detect anomalies using the Tartiflette code from Romain.
+The goal was to use the RIPE Atlas streaming data to analyse and detect anomalies using the Tartiflette code from Romain.

 [The project github](https://github.com/4a616d6573205265696c6c79/tartiflette)

-Started from [Daniel's data collector attaching to Massimo's stream](https://github.com/dfkbg/Traceroute-Streaming).
+We started from [Daniel's data collector attaching to Massimo's stream](https://github.com/dfkbg/Traceroute-Streaming).
 [Romain's code from IMC paper](https://github.com/romain-fontugne/ripeAtlasDetector) which used static data.
 And [Romain's code for the